 Ultimately they chose for their shared values rather than old prejudices, with a solid awareness that going forward their biases would surface from time to time.

-Successful cross-cultural couples are curious about their partner’s culture.
+Successful culturally diverse couples are curious about their partner’s culture.
 They don’t presume their partner shares their assumptions about how things should be in a relationship.
 They delight in exploring their differences, and this helps them steer their way through many differences and misunderstandings.

-But partners in a healthy cross-cultural relationship go beyond mere curiosity.
+But partners in a healthy culturally diverse relationship go beyond mere curiosity.
 They also wonder whether, and how, their cultural values might bias them negatively towards their partner.
 And they then work on those biases.

 Couples like this give me confidence that cultures cannot only live together; they can heal each other too.